Purple Mash '2Email'

 Children can use 2Email to send an email to their teacher.
 They can email their teacher with a question, to give answers to home learning set or tasks for additional help or further challenges!

 Children can also use 2Email to send an email to their friends in their class.
 All emails sent by children are checked by the class teacher before they are sent to the intended person.
 Any emails which are inappropriate, for example with inappropriate language, will not be approved by teachers and will be blocked.
-Teachers may choose to discuss any inappropriate emails with the child or parent in the weekly phone call.
+Teachers may choose to discuss any inappropriate emails with the child or parent.

 To send email, click the address book icon at the end of the To: box.